THE SPIRIT OF THE Moto TT

 There are two entry classes for this event; Trophy Class and Tourist Class

-Trophy class teams must start the event with four riders.
+Teams must start the event with at least three riders.

 Pillion passengers are not permitted.
 Team members may only ride pillion as a result of accident or breakdown.

-Start times usually begin around 8.00am each day.
+Start times will usually be 8.00am for Tourist class.
 The organisers will decide the order in which the teams start.
 This will be communicated prior to the event.
-Tourist Class Teams will depart first.
-There will be a 30 minute interval between the departure of the last Tourist Class team to leave and the first Trophy Class team.
+Trophy class teams will usually start from 8:30.

 In each class, teams will be scheduled to start at one minute intervals.
 This will be the recorded team start time, regardless of how late you leave.